ozydingo/abigstick/_posts/2021-08-14-hacking-factories-part-1.markdown

 FactoryBurgers::FactoryBotAdapter.load_factories
 ```

-Here, `factory_bot_adapter` is a ~premature~ optimistic architecture for allowing this gem to work with different versions of FactoryBot that may have different APIs.
-To that end, many of the floating methods you see defined here are, in the [full codebase](https://github.com/ozydingo/factory_burgers), defined in version-specific adapters such as `FactoryBurger::FactoryBotAdapter::FactoryBotV6`
+### Loose coupling

+A lot of data and methods we're going to deal with will be specific to the version of FactoryBot in use.
+For example, in FactoryBot 4.0, `FactoryBot.factories` will give you a list of `FactoryBot::Factory` object.
+In 6.0, you would use `FactoryBot::Internal.factories`.
+In order to keep our middleware and view well oganized and robust, we'll abstract all of those relevant details into adapter classes.
+For this post, many of the floating methods you see defined end up living in `FactoryBurger::FactoryBotAdapter::FactoryBotV6`, which is the 6.x-specific adapter.
+This way, we can define entry point methods such as `FactoryBurgers.factories` without worrying about the version, effectively decoupling the consumer of our back-end code (the middleware) from the specific library and version powering the back-end.

 ## Listing Factories

-Once we have the above, getting a list of factories is simply
+Once we have the above, getting a list of factories using FactoryBot 6 is simply

 ```rb
 def factories